-Founder, President & CEO of Listen First Project
+Founder & CEO of Listen First Project

 I was on an overnight bus ride across Africa after spending six months in Uganda with an international relief organization.
 I had left Washington, DC and all its rancorous glory to gain a fresh perspective on life – and I did.
 I was so looking forward to returning home but was deeply troubled by news that my beloved North Carolina had been infected by the same vitriol and demagoguery that I’d left behind in Washington.
 Unable to sleep, I wrote It's Time to Listen.
 That message jumped over the ocean and was printed in dozens of major newspapers across the United States.
 Emboldened by the resonance of such a simple idea, I launched Listen First Project.
 But Listen First Project and the Listen First movement are so much bigger than me.
 I'm deeply thankful for the dozens of other leaders who have come alongside -- and the thousands who have signed our pledge -- to restore civil discourse in America and around the world one conversation at a time.
+Thanks for joining us!

-Pearce Godwin is founder, president and CEO of Listen First Project, founder of The Listening Coalition, and leader of the Listen First movement to restore civil discourse one conversation at a time.
+Pearce Godwin is founder and CEO of Listen First Project, founder of the Listen First Coalition, and leader of the Listen First movement to restore civil discourse in America.
 Pearce studied public policy, economics and business at Duke University and is currently pursuing an MBA at UNC-Chapel Hill.
 He spent five years working in Washington, DC -- in the U.S. Senate and as a national political consultant conducting voter market and messaging analysis for presidential and statewide campaigns.
 Before moving home to North Carolina, Pearce spent six months in Uganda, Africa where he wrote It’s Time to Listen.
 That simple message has now reached millions of readers, attracted thousands of Listen First Pledge signers, and launched Listen First: the movement to restore civil discourse one conversation at a time.